 Alimony is not one size fits all.
 If the judge deems a spouse qualified to receive alimony, determinations will need to be made regarding the amount of the payments and how long they will last.

 - Permanent alimony: This form of alimony is increasingly rare, but may still be awarded in appropriate cases.
 Typically, permanent alimony would be granted to a spouse who has been married for decades and stayed home to raise children rather than obtaining an education and establishing a career outside of the home.

 - Transitional or rehabilitative alimony: This type of alimony is still relatively common after a divorce, particularly when one spouse has a significantly higher income than the other.
 These payments typically last a few months or years as one spouse transitions into his or her new life.

 - Lump-sum alimony: One spouse may be awarded a lump sum of money or even the house as lump-sum alimony.

 When determining whether there is a need for alimony, judges may look at other factors as well, including children with special needs, physical or mental health issues of a spouse, or a great disparity in educational levels and earnings potential.

 Find Out How Alimony Might Work In Your Situation

-When your financial interests are on the line, contact our spousal support attorney, Bill Gentry, for a free initial consultation in Marietta, Georgia.
+When your financial interests are on the line, contact our spousal support attorney, Bill Gentry, for an initial consultation in Marietta, Georgia.
 He will take every measure possible to position you for the most favorable resolution possible.
 Call 770-884-4171 today.